apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 In short, the general suggestion for the migration is to do it in three steps:

-1. Meet the prerequisites
+1. Meet the prerequisites with latest Maven 3
-2. Use Maven 4 for your build and fix build errors
+2. Build also with Maven 4 and fix errors
 3. Introduce optional Maven 4 features

 If you run into any issues, please don't hesitate to contact the [users mailing list](/mailing-lists.html).